TheMarlboroMan/dfw-jumpstart/README.md

 #TODO:
 	- Peek around all files.
 See if there's anything that can be streamlined.
 		- I Particularly dislike how many things you need to change to add a new input (kernel config, config file, input file).
 Not neccesarily wrong per se but cannot be automated further.
-	- Put this in a repo when working.
-	- Add examples of two controllers, so there can be changes.
-	- Add examples of fonts.
 	- Add examples of class logic.
 	- Add examples of sound.
 	- Add examples of music.
-	- Add examples of input.
 	- Add examples of rasterised resources.
-	- Add examples of input.